How to Install a Custom Remote onto the Slingbox

 The Slingbox comes with several hundred remote control codes to operate thousands of different devices.
 Unfortunately, there are times that you may have a device that they do not support, or you have a remote control for a special device, like a surveillance camera.
 In that case you need to install a custom remote code on the Slingbox to control your device.
 This article explains how to install custom remote BIN files on the Slingbox It has 3 sections, one for the Slingbox M1 & M2, one for the Slingbox 350 & 500 (Now called SlingTV) and one for the older Slingboxes (Classic, AV, Pro, Solo, & Pro-HD), as they all use slightly different methods.

 If you are not familiar with custom remote bin files they are specially made files that you can install onto your Slingbox for controlling devices that are not included in the supplied Slingbox remote controls.
 We have hundreds of them available, in our Download Pages for all sorts of devices.
-If you have tried the Slingbox supplied ones and can’t find one that works we recommend you search or list and try one available here.
+If you have tried the Slingbox supplied ones and can’t find one that works, we recommend you search our list and try one available there.
 If you do not see one for your device in the list you can check the JP1 forums that also carry a large number of Custom Remotes.

 The remote files are called BIN files because the file-name extension ends in .bin (on may Windows machines they will show as being associated with VLC, you can ignore this).
-When downloading remote codes you may find several different ones contained in a Zip file.
+When downloading remote codes you may find several different codes contained in a Zip file.
 For example: S2010_PL.BIN and S2010_RV.BIN.
 For most devices you will need only the xxxx_PL.BIN file.
 The xxxx_RV.BIN file is used for older European Slingbox Solo models.
 So if you have one of those you need to try both files just in case.
 Note that you must NOT rename these files, it is essential the file name stays as issued.
 Below is the link to the BIN file you will need.

 Click on the link to download the BIN file.
 Channel Mater DVR+.zip

-After obtaining an XXXXX_PL.BIN remote bin file and putting it somewhere on your Hard Drive (I recommend the root folder C: to make life easier), you should open up your web browser and navigate to newwatch.slingbox.com.
+After obtaining an XXXXX_PL.BIN remote bin file and putting it somewhere on your computer Hard Drive (I recommend the root folder C: to make life easier), you should open up your web browser and navigate to newwatch.slingbox.com.
 Once there select the Slingbox you wish to setup then click on Settings.

 On the next page click on Configure Inputs.

-Now select the Input you wish to configure (The radio button with a black centre).
+Now select the Input you wish to configure (The radio button with a black center).
 If the input has been previously configured then you will need to tap the ‘X’ next to the input to reset it or the Reset button at the bottom.

 Now work through the ZIP code and TV Provider screens.
 Please note this has NOTHING to do with the remote, this is to setup your Program Guide.
 For any non-US owners, these screens are irrelevant but you still have to complete them.
 I use a ZIP code of 90210 (Beverly Hills) and select the ‘No provider’ option.
 Then you move onto the next screen to actually setup the Remote.